MohammadYasar/IMPRINT/README.md

 # Instruction

-Our implementation requires extracting rgb features separately for efficient training.
+Our implementation requires download skeleton and rgb data for [here](https://rose1.ntu.edu.sg/dataset/actionRecognition/).
+In addition, we suggest extracting rgb features separately for efficient training.
 We have provided a [feature_extract.py](./utils/feature_extract.py) script.
 Replace the path to video file and the path to store extracted features.

 ## Training IMPRINT